 Market & comparison education

-A practical note on Why before-and-after marketing should be judged with fair criteria for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.
+A practical note on Fair criteria: before and after marketing for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.

 Direct answer